philipce/nifty/README.md

 ## Goals & Scope
 The goals of Nifty can be summarized as follows:
 - Provide a viable alternative to packages such as NumPy and MATLAB for those who wish to develop in Swift, whether on macOS or Linux.
+- Develop fun and interesting code, especially in the areas of artificial intelligence and machine learning.
 - Do as much in Swift as possible, resorting to external libraries only when necessary.
 - Make exploration of the code as simple as possible, through plain organization and clean, easy-to-read code.
 - Serve as a learning opportunity for those wishing to explore numerical computing.